Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### Connect(string,Callable,UInt32)
 > Connects a by name to a .
 Optional can be also added to configure the connection's behavior (see constants).A signal can only be connected once to the same .
-If the signal is already connected, this method returns and pushes an error message, unless the signal is connected with .
-To prevent this, use first to check for existing connections.If the 's object is freed, the connection will be lost.Examples with recommended syntax:Connecting signals is one of the most common operations in Godot and the API gives many options to do so, which are described further down.
-The code block below shows the recommended approach. public override void _Ready() { var button = new Button(); // C# supports passing signals as events, so we can use this idiomatic construct: button.ButtonDown += OnButtonDown; // This assumes that a `Player` class exists, which defines a `Hit` signal. var player = new Player(); // We can use lambdas when we need to bind additional parameters. player.Hit += () => OnPlayerHit("sword", 100); } private void OnButtonDown() { GD.Print("Button down!"); } private void OnPlayerHit(string weaponType, int damage) { GD.Print($"Hit with weapon {weaponType} for {damage} damage."); } Object.connect() or Signal.connect()?As seen above, the recommended method to connect signals is not .
-The code block below shows the four options for connecting signals, using either this legacy method or the recommended Signal.connect, and using either an implicit or a manually defined one. public override void _Ready() { var button = new Button(); // Option 1: In C#, we can use signals as events and connect with this idiomatic syntax: button.ButtonDown += OnButtonDown; // Option 2: GodotObject.Connect() with a constructed Callable from a method group. button.Connect(Button.SignalName.ButtonDown, Callable.From(OnButtonDown)); // Option 3: GodotObject.Connect() with a constructed Callable using a target object and method name. button.Connect(Button.SignalName.ButtonDown, new Callable(this, MethodName.OnButtonDown)); } private void OnButtonDown() { GD.Print("Button down!"); } While all options have the same outcome (button's signal will be connected to _on_button_down), option 3 offers the best validation: it will print a compile-time error if either the button_down or the _on_button_down are not defined.
-On the other hand, option 2 only relies on string names and will only be able to validate either names at runtime: it will print a runtime error if "button_down" doesn't correspond to a signal, or if "_on_button_down" is not a registered method in the object self.
-The main reason for using options 1, 2, or 4 would be if you actually need to use strings (e.g. to connect signals programmatically based on strings read from a configuration file).
-Otherwise, option 3 is the recommended (and fastest) method.Binding and passing parameters:The syntax to bind parameters is through Callable.bind, which returns a copy of the with its parameters bound.When calling or Signal.emit, the signal parameters can be also passed.
-The examples below show the relationship between these signal parameters and bound parameters. public override void _Ready() { // This assumes that a `Player` class exists, which defines a `Hit` signal. var player = new Player(); // Using lambda expressions that create a closure that captures the additional parameters. // The lambda only receives the parameters defined by the signal's delegate. player.Hit += (hitBy, level) => OnPlayerHit(hitBy, level, "sword", 100); // Parameters added when emitting the signal are passed first. player.EmitSignal(SignalName.Hit, "Dark lord", 5); } // We pass two arguments when emitting (`hit_by`, `level`), // and bind two more arguments when connecting (`weapon_type`, `damage`). private void OnPlayerHit(string hitBy, int level, string weaponType, int damage) { GD.Print($"Hit by {hitBy} (level {level}) with weapon {weaponType} for {damage} damage."); }
+If the signal is already connected, this method returns and generates an error, unless the signal is connected with .
+To prevent this, use first to check for existing connections.Note: If the 's object is freed, the connection will be lost.Note: In GDScript, it is generally recommended to connect signals with Signal.connect instead.Note: This operation (and all other signal related operations) is thread-safe.
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">